afois/W-TCRL/README.md

 This is the code for the paper in submission in Frontiers in Computational Neuroscience "Exploiting Precise Spike Timing and Sparse Activity for Enhanced Representation Learning in Spiking Neural Networks".

-Training a new network :
+Training a new network:

-python3 launch.py
+Use "python3 launch.py".
 Results are stored into pickle files.